DeepPavlovAdmin/convai/README.md

 # Prize

 The winning entry will receive $20,000 in Mechanical Turk funding -- in order to encourage further data collection for dialogue research.

+We will also provide a travel grant to attend NIPS 2018 for the most promising team as of the beginning of July.
+Travel grant winner will be decided at the [DeepHack.Chat Hackathon](http://convai.io/#deephackchat-hackathon).

 # Current Leaderboard